jtviolet/fountain/README.md

 ![Dashboard](./docs/images/screenshots/dashboard.png)

-After users login, the Dashboard displays the user’s application status and status-specific prompts to resend a verification email, view/edit their application or confirmation forms.
+After users login, the dashboard displays the user’s application status and status-specific prompts to resend a verification email, view/edit their application or confirmation forms.

 *Statuses:*